-Columbia police seek naked burglar
+Naked man broke into 2 Missouri homes; no signs of theft

 COLUMBIA, Mo.
-(AP) - Columbia police are asking for the public’s help to find a man who was naked when he broke into two homes during the weekend.
+(AP) - Police in central Missouri are asking for the public’s help to find a man who was naked when he broke into two homes.

-Interim Police Chief Geoff Jones said the man got into homes about a half-mile apart early Saturday.
+Interim Columbia Police Chief Geoff Jones said the man got into homes about a half-mile apart early Saturday.
 He said police believe he tried to enter other homes.

 In both cases residents woke up and found the man, who fled.
 No one was injured.